davidcmorris/leadfromthehip/posts/john_siracusa.md

 .. description: From MacPower Users podcast Episode 415
 .. type: text
 -->

-Curing the Mac Power Users podcast, episode #415, hosted by David Sparks and Katie Floyd, guest John Siracusa shared his insight on what it takes to advance from an individual contributor into management.
+During the Mac Power Users podcast, episode 415, hosted by David Sparks and Katie Floyd, guest John Siracusa shared his insight on what it takes to advance from an individual contributor into management.
 What follows is not a direct quote from John.
 Instead, I've taken some liberty in summarizing his main points: